hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Solitme (U) Sol-eet-meh

 Solitme is known for its exceptional hardness, making it a reliable choice for applications requiring durability.
 However, despite its robustness, Solitme is prone to erosion, particularly when exposed to harsh environments.
-While it is entirely resistant to high temperatures and fire, it reacts negatively with liquids, leading to eventual dissolution if not managed properly.
+While it is highly resistant to high temperatures and fire, able to withstand septillions of degrees, it reacts negatively with liquids, leading to eventual dissolution if not managed properly.
 For applications in harsh environments, solitme is preferably coated with nyctron trisulphate.

 This set of characteristics makes Solitme particularly useful for specific military applications.